Robust Generative Learning with Lipschitz-Regularized $\alpha$-Divergences Allows Minimal Assumptions on Target Distributions: Background

-where $\mathcal{M}_b(\mathbb{R}^d)$ is the set of bounded measurable functions and $f_\alpha^*(y)$ is the convex conjugate (Legendre transform) of $f_\alpha$,
+where $\mathcal{M}_b(\mathbb{R}^d)$ is the set of bounded measurable functions and $f_\alpha^*$ is the convex conjugate (Legendre transform) of $f_\alpha$,

+Compared to \eqref{eq:variation_alpha}, the formulation of the Lipschitz-regularized $\alpha$-divergences in \eqref{eq:variational_formula} can be viewed as imposing Lipschitz regularization on the space of test functions in the variational form of $\alpha$-divergences.
+In our work, we focus on the case when $\alpha>1$ or $\alpha=1$ (corresponding to the KL divergence).
+It has been proved in \cite{birrell2020f} that the Lipschitz-regularized $\alpha$-divergence defined in \eqref{eq:variational_formula} has an equivalent primal formulation

+where $W_1$ is the Wasserstein-1 metric.
+One can easily verify that $D_{\alpha}^L$ satisfies the conditions for being a divergence using \eqref{def:W1proximal}. \eqref{def:W1proximal} can be viewed as the infimal convolution between the $\alpha$-divergence and the Wasserstein-1 metric.
+Though \eqref{eq:variational_formula} is more often used in generative modeling as training objectives, its primal formulation is also theoretically very important.
+For example, we have from \eqref{def:W1proximal} that

-In practice, such as in generative modeling, we estimate the divergence from finite samples of $P$ and $Q$, where the absolute continuity assumption typically no longer holds.
-To accommodate cases where $P\nll Q$, we add Wasserstein-proximal regularization to the $\alpha$-divergences.
-Specifically, we consider Wasserstein-1 ($W_1$) and Wasserstein-2 ($W_2$) proximals, defined as
+In practical tasks, such as in generative modeling, we estimate the divergence from finite samples of $P$ and $Q$, where the absolute continuity assumption in \eqref{eq:alphadiv} typically no longer holds.
+Meanwhile, $D_{\alpha}^L(P\|Q)$ is always finite if $P$ and $Q$ are discrete measures of finitely many points with possibly different support since $D_\alpha^L(P\|Q)\leq L\cdot W_1(P,Q)<\infty$ by \eqref{eq:divergence_upperbound}.

+The following example shows that we can have a strict inequality in \eqref{eq:divergence_upperbound}. \begin{example} Let $P$ and $Q$ be distributions on $\mathbb{R}$ such that

+Then neither $D_{\alpha}(P\|Q)$ nor $W_1(P,Q)$ is finite for any $\alpha>1,\delta>0$, while $D_{\alpha}^L(P\|Q)<\infty$. \end{example} \begin{proof} Since $P$ is not absolutely continuous with respect to $Q$, we have $D_{\alpha}(P\|Q) = \infty$; applying the cumulative distribution function formula for the 1-dimensional Wasserstein-1 distance, it is straightforward to see $W_1(P,Q) = \infty$ as $Q$ does not have a finite first moment.
+Consider the formula \eqref{def:W1proximal} and in particular, we design the intermediate probability measure as